-At 31 March 2020 the Council held borrowing with the PWLB and market lenders with a carrying value of £153.817m (£131.901m at 31 March 2019).
+At 31 March 2021 the Council held borrowing with the PWLB and market lenders with a carrying value of £161.064m (£155.292m at 31 March 2020).
 These balances relate to borrowing that was used to finance capital expenditure in previous years.
-The increase in the balance held since March 2019 primarily reflects an additional £30m of borrowing taken up in September 2019.
+The increase in the balance held since March 2020 primarily reflects an additional £10m of borrowing taken up in November 2020, net of principal repayments.
 The majority of the Council's borrowing is with the Public Works Loans Board which offers concessionary rates to Local Government.
 These PWLB loans have fixed rates of interest and varying maturity profiles.
-The Council paid £16.190m in interest on its borrowings during 2019/20.
+The Council paid £16.009m in interest on its borrowings during 2020/21.
 Further information on borrowing can be found in notes 19 and 20.